 - Chief of Resource Education

-- Operations Supervisory Ranger

 - Lead Park Ranger FL (supervisor)

 - Park Ranger FL

 - Park Guide FL

 - Lead Park Ranger MS (supervisor)

 - Park Guide MS

-- Visual Information Specialist eliminated and duties absorbed by existing positions and some by newly created communications chief who reports to the superintendent.
+- Park Guide MS

+- Visual Information Specialist

-- Education Specialist
+- Education Specialist Vacant

 - Seasonal Park Guides FL and MS

-- Seasonal Education Technician FL and MS

 Volunteers

 In FY2019 Gulf Islands National Seashore had 1093 volunteers donate 30,206 hours.
 This is equivalent to 14.5 full time employees and, based on the hourly rate of \$25.43 set for volunteer time, the FY 19 VIP program was valued at \$768,138.58.
 The turtle patrol volunteers helping the park survey the beaches for turtle tracks each morning at dawn during nesting and hatching seasons and completing nest assessments; SRS volunteers responded to injured and deceased sea turtles and other wildlife; volunteers assisted with traffic control during Blue Angels practice days; living history volunteers lead and participated in historic weapons demonstrations and donated 1486 hours of volunteer time to the most attended interpretive programming that had 15,664 visitors in attendance; local boy scout troops planted over 400 native live oak trees in the Fort Pickens campground; NCCC volunteers spent three weeks in the park and updated and installed 208 signs, preserved 11 acres of dune habitat, and removed 4,000 pounds of trash.
 The park also created and filled new volunteer positions for volunteer photographers, to bolster non-personal services.